salpida-foundation/sal-meter-kernel-program/README.md

 ---

+## Contact

+For serious inquiry:

+**contact@salpida.foundation**

+The strongest first message usually includes only:

+1. your role or lab type
+2. your strongest relevant capability
+3. one uncertainty you think you can reduce
+4. whether a bounded 3–6 month pilot is realistic

+---

 ## License

 Unless otherwise specified:

 - canonical documents follow their stated DOI-registered licensing conditions
 - public helper and coordination materials are intended for open scientific orientation and non-exclusive participation pathways
 - no helper document weakens or overrides canonical DOI authority